This post may contain affiliate links. Please read my full disclosure policy for details.

 Side effects of lack of sleep

-If you’re getting less than the minimum required hours, it can have harmful implications to your physical and emotional state.
+If you’re getting less than the minimum required hours, it can have harmful implications for your physical and emotional state.

 - Lack of sleep affects your attitude by making you grumpy and unfocused.